Upcoming Annual Meeting Events at The Gaylord Texan

 - Since its inception in 2018 the group has grown to more than 650 members, made up of residents, fellows and practicing surgeons.

 - YAG members have contributed as faculty to the Resident Arthroplasty and Business of Joint Replacement courses at the AAHKS Annual Meeting and host receptions and activities at the AAHKS and AAOS Annual Meetings.

 - YAG members participat in the annual AAHKS Legislative Retreat in Washington, DC, meeting with members of Congress to discuss important issues related to the care of total joint patients, as well as contributing to the Orthopaedic Political Action Committee, raising their participation by 50% from May to October 2019.

-- YAG members have also particpated in the bi-annual AAHKS FARE Grant program, which awards up to $50,000 twice a year for research pilots.
+- YAG members have also particpated in the bi-annual AAHKS FARE Grant program, which awards up to $50,000 up to four times a year for research pilots.

 The Augment: YAG's Podcast Series

 The Augment was developed to provide an in-depth and relevant discussion about timely topics within the total joint arthroplasty subspecialty and to interview the experts in the field on their experience and knowledge.

 Click on the episodes below to listen, download and subscribe!